-Turn the challenges connected to the rapidly changing contexts of demographics and environment into new opportunities to innovate, make profit and increase market share.
+Turn the challenges connected to the rapidly changing contexts of demographics and environment into new opportunities to innovate, make profit and increase market shares.

 Engage with Inclusive Design strategy!

 Inclusive Design is being written into legislation.
-Products and services will now have to meet these new critera.
+Products and services will now have to meet these new criterias.
 This book shows how you can turn these challenge into opportunities for profitable innovation.

 Adopt an Inclusive Design strategy and you will come closer to your customers by understanding their needs.
-Inclusive Design is also known as Universal design and Design for all.
+Inclusive Design is also used here to describe Universal Design and Design for All.

 Published by Norwegian Design Council